 - Students need to complete the course request handout.
-List the course and course number of the electives that you choose. - Turn in to high school counselors during the week of February 15th. - Turn in the summer school sheet if you would like to attend summer school. - May 1st is the deadline for any schedule changes. - Students will be able to see their requests in their Harmony account after spring break.
+List the course and course number of the electives that you choose. - Turn in to the office at SMS by Monday, February 7th. - Turn in the summer school sheet if you would like to attend summer school. - Students will be able to see their requests in their Harmony account after spring break.